jara001/f1tenth-rules/rules.md

 ## 2.2 Track & racing environment

-The competition will take place inside [Edmonton Convention Centre](https://www.edmontonconventioncentre.com/).
+The competition will take place inside [Abu Dhabi National Exhibition Centre (ADNEC)](https://www.adnec.ae/en).
 The characteristics of the environment where the track will be built are:

 1. The surface is flat and reflective.
 Therefore, LiDAR beams may reflect from the ground and measure the surrounding area rather than the ground.
 Similarly, depth cameras have problems with proper ground detection.
 2. The track border is constructed from single height air ducts of 33 cm diameter.
 Keep in mind that there can be a gap between the pipes through which the LiDAR beams can pass.